-Architectural design shall be consistent with the primary residential dwelling unit.

-- (10) Historic Resources.
-An ADU shall not negatively impact a Historic Resource(s) that is on a local, state, or national registry or inventory. - (11) Parking.
+- (6) Building Separation.
+An attached or detached ADU shall be subject to building separation requirements of the underlying zoning district, unless a lesser separation is needed to allow for at least an 800 square foot ADU. - (7) Legally existing detached accessory structures which do not meet the minimum setbacks requirements of Subsection (6), may be converted to an ADU, subject to the approval of a building permit and Fire Safety/Building Code (California Government Code 65852.2(e)(1)(A)). - (8) Unit Size.
+The maximum size of an attached or detached ADU shall be limited to 1,000 square feet (California Government Code Section 65852.2(c)(2)(C). - (9) Architectural compatibility.
+Any attached or detached ADU must maintain the general character of a single-family neighborhood as determined by the Community Development Director as part of the ministerial approval process.
+Architectural design shall be consistent with the primary residential dwelling unit. - (10) Historic Resources.
+An ADU shall not negatively impact a Historic Resource that is listed on or eligible for listing on a local, state, or national registry or inventory pursuant to California Government Code Section 65852.2(a)(1)(B). - (11) Parking.
 No additional parking shall be required for an ADU, other than that which is required for the primary residence.
 If an existing garage is converted to an ADU, replacement parking cannot be required pursuant to California Government Code Section 65852.2. - (12) Access.
 All ADUs are required to have separate exterior access from the primary residence. - (13) Fire Sprinklers.
-Fire sprinklers shall not be required for any attached or detached ADU, unless required for the primary residence due to the construction of a new ADU. - (14) Flood Plain Zone.
-For lots located within the identified Floodplain Overlay District, all ADUs shall meet the requirements specified in Chapter 9.31. - (15) Other Provisions. - (A) All ADUs shall include sufficient provisions to be defined as a dwelling unit. - (B) All ADUs must meet the requirements of the California Building Code, as adopted and amended by Title 8 of the City of Dana Point Municipal Code. - (d) Affordability Incentives.
-To promote the development of very-low and low-income residential units and to meet the City's Regional Housing Needs Assessment (RHNA) goals, the following incentives may be utilized.
-A deed restriction shall be required to be recorded prior to building permit issuance stating that, if rented, the ADU shall be occupied by very-low to low-income households for a 55 year period.
+Fire sprinklers shall not be required for any attached or detached ADU, unless required for the primary residence due to the construction of a new ADU pursuant to California Government Code 65852.2(e)(1)(A). - (14)Flood Plain Zone.
+For lots located within the identified Floodplain Overlay District, all ADUs shall meet the requirements specified in Dana Point Zoning Code Chapter 9.31. - (15) Other Provisions.

+- (A) All ADUs shall contain the necessary interior amenities, including "provisions for cooking" which at minimum includes electrical outlets to plug in a hot plate, microwave, etc., subject to California Building Code requirements. - (B) All ADUs must meet the requirements of the California Building/Residential Code, as adopted and amended by Title 8 of the City of Dana Point Municipal Code. - (d) Affordability Incentives.
+To promote the development of very-low and low-income residential units and to meet the City's Regional Housing Needs Assessment (RHNA) goals, the City may approve the use of economic incentives, including but not limited to reduced or waived plan check fees and/or the allowance of ADUs in additional zoning districts where there is an associated, legal residential use.
+If the subject incentives are utilized, a deed restriction shall be required to be recorded prior to building permit issuance stating that, the ADU shall be occupied by very-low to low-income households for a 55 year period.
 An annual report shall be submitted to the City of Dana Point Community Development Department to verify compliance with the income restriction requirements.
-If more than one incentive is utilized, the occupant(s) shall gualify as a very low household. - (1) Reduced or waived plan check fees. - (2) Reduced setback and/or building separation requirements. - (3) Increase in allowed height and/or stories. - (4) Increase in allowed bedrooms and/or living space. - (5) Allowed to establish an ADU in all zoning districts with a legal residential dwelling unit.
+If more than one incentive is utilized, the occupant(s) shall qualify as a very low household.